 - Make it an investment into your future.
 Consider a Continuing Care Retirement Community to cover your long-term needs and the possibility of future life changes.

-There are no rules and no wrong answers when choosing a senior living community.
-There are some things to consider to help ensure you find the right fit for you financially and the lifestyle you want to live.
+If a move is in your plan there are some things to consider to help ensure you find the right fit for you financially and the lifestyle you want to live.

 - Acknowledge the need to remain physically fit, mentally involved and socially active.
 Look for a community that encourages all three and provides opportunities on-site that interest you.